 Because they added books to the Bible (as in American Protestants attacking Mormons during the 19th century in a small-scale genocide.)

 Because they were not Christians (as in the genocide of Muslims in Bosnia by members of the Serbian Orthodox church, and in Kosovo by the former Serbian Orthodox-affiliated government of Yugoslavia)

 Because they were Christians (as the more limited mass murder of

-Serbian Orthodox and Roman Catholics in Bosnia and Kosovo by Muslims); or
+Serbian Orthodox and Roman Catholics in Bosnia and Kosovo by Muslims) and extremely common harassment, attacks murdres, and mass murders elsewhere in the world; or

 Because they belong to the same

 Christian denomination but are of different ethnic backgrounds (as in the

 ||The rapture: When believers rise up to meet Jesus in the sky.
 Is it fact or fantasy?|